 Delaware has a procedure that allows inheritors to skip probate altogether when the value of all the assets left behind is less than a certain amount.
 All an inheritor has to do is prepare a short document, stating that he or she is entitled to a certain asset.
 This document, signed under oath, is called an affidavit.
 When the person or institution holding the property -- for example, a bank where the deceased person had an account -- gets the affidavit and a copy of the death certificate, it releases the asset.

-The out-of-court affidavit procedure is available in Delaware if the estate is without solely owned Delaware real estate that is solely owned or owned as tenants in common and has a value of no more than $20,000.
+The out-of-court affidavit procedure is available in Delaware if the estate is without Delaware real estate that is solely owned or owned as tenants in common and has a value of no more than $20,000.
 (Jointly owned property, and death benefits that pass outside of probate, such as insurance or pension proceeds, are not counted toward the $20,000 limit.)
 There is a 30-day waiting period.
 The affidavit process is available only to the spouse, certain relatives, named executor in the deceased person's will, trustee, or funeral director.
 Del.
 Code Ann. tit.
 12, § 2306.

 For help determining if an estate qualifies for one of these probate shortcuts, or handling an estate in general, see The Executor's Guide, by Mary Randolph (Nolo), or Estate Planning Basics, by Denis Clifford (Nolo).